B2. Operations

 Circulate and observe the approaches used by the students.
 Ask questions such as:

-• Why did you choose this material?
+• Why did you choose these manipulatives?

 • How did you solve the problem?

-• How many distributions did you discover?
+• How many combinations did you discover?

 • How is this problem similar to what we did when we recited the rhyme?